dongyang0122/MR-RATE/data-preprocessing/docs/dataset_guide.md

 ### What is the MR-RATE dataset?

-MR-RATE is a large-scale multimodal dataset comprising **705,254** non-contrast and contrast-enhanced brain and spine MRI volumes from **83,425** unique patients across **98,334** studies, spanning multiple sequence types (T1, T2, FLAIR, SWI, MRA) and paired with radiology reports and metadata — together constituting a unified resource for multimodal brain and spine MRI research.
+MR-RATE is a large-scale multimodal dataset comprising **705,254** non-contrast and contrast-enhanced brain and spine MRI volumes from **83,425** unique patients across **98,334** studies, spanning multiple sequence types (T1, T2, FLAIR, SWI, MRA) and paired with radiology reports and metadata, together constituting a unified resource for multimodal brain and spine MRI research.

-Raw DICOM files are converted to anonymized, defaced NIfTI volumes, spatially standardized via co-registration and atlas normalization, and enriched with multi-label brain segmentations, while reports and metadata are anonymized, translated, and restructured — all through open-source workflows, with the overarching goal of transforming raw, heterogeneous clinical data into a clean, anonymized, and spatially standardized collection ready for downstream machine learning and neuroscientific research.
+Raw DICOM files are converted to anonymized, defaced NIfTI volumes, spatially standardized via co-registration and atlas normalization, and enriched with multi-label brain segmentations.
+Reports are anonymized, translated, and restructured.
+All processing is carried out through open-source workflows, with the goal of transforming raw, heterogeneous clinical data into a clean, anonymized, and spatially standardized collection ready for downstream machine learning and neuroscientific research.

 ---

 ### Why is this specific MRI preprocessing?

-The reference for our preprocessing pipeline is the [BrainLesion Suite Preprocessing Module (BrainLes-Preprocessing Toolkit)](https://github.com/BrainLesion/preprocessing) which, among many other options, provide [ANTs](https://github.com/antsx/ants) for registration, [HD-BET](https://github.com/MIC-DKFZ/HD-BET) for binary brain mask segmentation and [Quickshear](https://github.com/nipy/quickshear) for defacing.
+The reference for our preprocessing pipeline is the [BrainLesion Suite Preprocessing Module (BrainLes-Preprocessing Toolkit)](https://github.com/BrainLesion/preprocessing) which, among many other options, provides [ANTs](https://github.com/antsx/ants) for registration, [HD-BET](https://github.com/MIC-DKFZ/HD-BET) for binary brain mask segmentation and [Quickshear](https://github.com/nipy/quickshear) for defacing.
 We adapted `BrainLes-Preprocessing` substantially for our large-scale data preprocessing:

 - **Improved CPU & GPU Utilization** — `BrainLes-Preprocessing` is designed to run all preprocessing steps (registration, brain segmentation, and defacing) for a given study sequentially in one pass.
 In this pipeline, GPU-based steps (`HD-BET` brain segmentation) and CPU-based steps (`ANTs` registration) alternate, leaving one resource idle while the other runs.
-Given the GPU-hours required for our dataset, we split the pipeline into two independent blocks — 1)registration and 2)brain segmentation & defacing  — so that each block can be optimized and scaled separately.
+Given the GPU-hours required for our dataset, we split the pipeline into two independent blocks, 1)registration and 2)brain segmentation & defacing, so that each block can be optimized and scaled separately.

 - **Parallelism & Inference Optimization** — Within each block, we parallelized study processing to utilize all available CPU cores and GPUs respectively.
 Furthermore, we optimized `HD-BET` inference for mixed-precision and batch inference to leverage modern GPU resources.

-- **Block Re-rdering** — In a typical setup as in `BrainLes-Preprocessing`, registration comes first.
+- **Block Re-ordering** — In a typical setup as in `BrainLes-Preprocessing`, registration comes first.
 Then other steps are applied to the center modality, and produced brain and defacing masks are mapped back to the moving modalities.
 We inverted this order for a practical reason: at the time of the project, our data storage cluster had high GPU availability but relatively low CPU availability.
-Running brain segmentation and defacing on all series indepently allowed us to complete the anonymization step quickly, after which the defaced data was transferred to a separate compute cluster where the registration block was run.
-As a byproduct of this re-ordering, brain masks are not bounded by the registration performance and are of comprable or higher quality.
+Running brain segmentation and defacing on all series independently allowed us to complete the anonymization step quickly, after which the defaced data was transferred to a separate compute cluster where the registration block was run.
+As a byproduct of this re-ordering, brain masks are not bounded by the registration performance and are of comparable or higher quality.

 ---